WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 -   `boolean`: Whether the last change was automatic.

+<a name="getActiveBlockIdByBlockType" href="#getActiveBlockIdByBlockType">#</a> **getActiveBlockIdByBlockType**

+Returns the clientId for the first 'active' block of a given array of block types.
+A block is 'active' if it (or a child) is the selected block.
+Returns the first match moving up the DOM from the selected block.

+_Parameters_

+-   _state_ `Object`: Global application state.
+-   _validBlocksTypes_ `Array<string>`: The parent block types to check for.

+_Returns_

+-   `string`: The matching block's clientId.

 <a name="getAdjacentBlockClientId" href="#getAdjacentBlockClientId">#</a> **getAdjacentBlockClientId**

 Returns the client ID of the block adjacent one at the given reference